DAACS/DAACS-Dashboard/resources/srl/mastery_orientation.md

 Goal orientation refers to the reasons people engage in learning.
-Two types of goal orientation include mastery orientation and performance orientation.
+Two types of goal orientation include *mastery orientation* and *performance orientation*.
 People with a mastery orientation want to master skills and gain knowledge.
 In contrast, people with a performance orientation want to perform well so they appear intelligent or capable to others.
 Most people have a combination of both types of goal orientation, but good learners tend to be more mastery oriented.

 Offer these suggestions to your students to help them enhance their mastery orientation:
 * Don't worry about how others perform; focus on your own growth and learning.